ibm-cloud-docs/EventStreams/eventstreams152.md

     ```
     {: codeblock}

-    For example now on the Standard plan:
+    For example, now on the Standard plan:

     ```
     {